Coraciiformes

 The Coraciiformes /kɒrəˈsaɪ.ᵻfɔrmiːz/ are a group of usually colourful birds including the kingfishers, the bee-eaters, the rollers, the motmots, and the todies.
 They generally have syndactyly, with three forward-pointing toes (and toes 3 & 4 fused at their base), though in many kingfishers one of these is missing.

-The members of this order are linked by their “slamming” behaviour, thrashing their prey onto surfaces to disarm or incapacitate them.
+In the past, Coraciiformes encompassed all anisodactyl (including syndactyl) members of the Cavitaves.
+This means that the birds currently classified in Leptosomiformes (cuckoo-roller) and Bucerotiformes (hornbills, hoopoes and allies) were formerly classified in Coraciiformes.

 This is largely an Old World order, with the representation in the New World limited to the dozen or so species of todies and motmots, and a mere handful of the more than a hundred species of kingfishers.

 The name Coraciiformes means "raven-like".
-Specifically, it comes from the Latin language "corax", meaning "raven" and Latin "forma", meaning "form", which is the standard ending for bird orders.
+Specifically, it comes from the Latin language "corax", meaning "raven" and Latin "forma", meaning "form".

 Systematics

-This order has been seen to be something of a mixed assortment, and the Coraciiformes may be considered as including only the rollers.
-All the other families would then be considered to represent lineages of birds distantly related to Coraciiformes.
-This seems to be oversplitting, as most Coraciiformes indeed form a reasonably robust clade.

-Analysis of nDNA c-myc and RAG-1 exon as well as mtDNA myoglobin intron 2 sequence data demonstrates that the Coraciiformes can be divided into a basal group that is not too distantly related to the Piciformes, and a derived suborder containing mainly kingfishers (Johansson & Ericson, 2003).
-The cuckoo roller's true affinities appear to lie elsewhere.
-The trogons and hornbills are either very basal lineages, or might be considered distinct own orders; the latter are apparently slightly closer to the rollers than the former.
-The entire group (possibly excluding the cuckoo roller) and the Piciformes are closely related to the Passeriformes (Johansson & Ericson 2003; see also near passerine).
+The phylogenetic relationships between the six families in the order Coraciiformes is shown below.
+The cladogram is based on a large study by Richard Prum and colleagues published in 2015.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

 Several extinct coraciiform families are only known from Paleogene fossils.
 They probably belong to the basal group and are sometimes difficult to assign because they were even closer still to the Piciformes (see also Neanis).
 In addition, there are some prehistoric genera which are likewise difficult to place into a family.
 At least the Eocoraciidae are very basal, but the Late Eocene (some 35 mya) Geranopteridae form a superfamily Coracioidea with the extant rollers and ground-rollers already (Mayr & Mourer-Chauviré 2000).
 A few prehistoric taxa of the present-day families have been described; see the family articles for details.